HostedHooks/nextjs-sample-app/README.md

 ### Step 2.
 Generate an app for your webhooks

-After creating your accout, you need to [generate a new app](https://docs.hostedhooks.com/getting-started/webhooks/setup-your-app#1-generate-an-app) where events are occurring and you want to notify your subscribers of.
+After creating your account, you need to [generate a new app](https://docs.hostedhooks.com/getting-started/webhooks/setup-your-app#1-generate-an-app) where events will occur.
+This app is what your webhook subscribers will be subscribing to.

 ### Step 3.
 Create a Webhook Event for your app instance